Conductor is a cloud-based task management application, servicing media and entertainment users.

 Task – Each instance assigned during a Job submission is a Task.
 For example, 96 frames assigned in a job will result in 96 tasks.

 When you first sign on and are getting used to Conductor, you'll be limited to 100 concurrently running machines or, as we call them in cloud-speak, instances.
-We put this limit in place to reduce your risk of accidentally overspending while you're still coming up to speed with how cost limits work, and discovering any unexpected kinks pertaining to how your scenes work in Conductor, given that it's a beta!
-We'll be happy to increase your instance limit up to 1,000 or more upon request to email@example.com.
+We put this limit in place to reduce your risk of accidentally overspending while you're still coming up to speed with how cost limits work, and discovering any unexpected kinks pertaining to how your scenes work in Conductor.
+We'll be happy to increase your instance limit up to 1,000 or more upon request to [email protected].